Book trade in the United Kingdom

-The book trade in the United Kingdom has its roots as far back as the 14th century, however the emergence of internet booksellers such as Amazon partnered with the introduction of the e-Book has drastically altered the scope of the industry.
-Book retailers such as the Borders have failed to adjust to these changes, thus there has been a steep decline in the number of operating traditional and independent bookshops.
+The book trade in the United Kingdom has its roots as far back as the 14th century; however the emergence of internet booksellers such as Amazon partnered with the introduction of the e-Book has drastically altered the scope of the industry.
+Book retailers such as Borders have failed to adjust to these changes, thus there has been a steep decline in the number of operating traditional and independent bookshops.
 However, still heavily influential on the trade globally, British publishers such as Penguin Books and Pearson remain dominant players within the industry and continue to publish titles globally.
 Numerous firms distributing books towards consumers, such as WHSmith, Oxford University Press and HarperCollins have also held considerable influence in the area.